 - Nerve and/or spinal cord injury

 During the procedure, you will lying on your stomach.
 An x-ray machine is used to locate the specific level of the spine which is believed to be causing your pain.
 After your skin is cleaned with an antiseptic solution, typically betadine unless you are allergic, a series of x-rays will be taken to guide the needle placement.
 The skin is localized with a local anesthetic which is typically the most painful part of the procedure as this medicine has a tendency to burn when it is injected.
 After this point, you should only feel pressure.
 If anything is too painful for you, please tell your physician as more numbing medicine can be given at any time.
-When the needle enters into the joint, contrast/dye is injected to confirm that the needle tip is in the joint and not in a blood vessel and/or in the spinal fluid space.
+When the needle enters into the joint, contrast/dye is injected to confirm that the needle tip is in the joint.
 Next, a mixture steroid and local anesthetic solution is slowly injected.
 You may experience increased pressure in your low back/buttocks region which is normal.
 At times, you may even feel pressure/increased pain down the leg.
 That can be expected.
 However, if at any time the pain is too intense, please tell your physician to slow down your injection.
 After the medication is injected, the needle is removed and the procedure is completed.